Purdue Space Day FAQ

 Eastern Standard Time (EST)

-Registration for PSD 2017 will be held online.
-It will open at 8:00 am on September 1, 2017.
+Registration for PSD 2018 will be held online.
+It will open at 8:00 am on September 7, 2018.
 Registration will remain open until all spots have been filled.
-All spots were filled within the first few hours last year, so set a reminder and register early.
+All spots were filled within an hour last year, so set a reminder and register early.

 How much does PSD cost?

 Purdue Space Day is FREE.
 This is made possible through donation and grants.
 If you’d like to know how you can help support Purdue Space Day, please email firstname.lastname@example.org